ednolan/task/docs/P3552-task.md

 declared using the context type `C`:

 - If present, `typename C::error_signatures` is used to declare the error types.
-This type needs be a specialisation of `completion_signatures` listing the valid `set_error_t` completions.
+This type needs to be a specialisation of `completion_signatures` listing the valid `set_error_t` completions.
 - If this nested type is not present,